By Roy Burner - Minister of the Gospel

 God's Word does not alleviate such: Wherefore we receiving a kingdom which cannot be moved (or shaken), let us have grace, whereby we may serve God acceptably with reverence and godly fear: For our God is a consuming fire (Hebrews 12:28-29).

 He that believes the Son (the Lord Jesus Christ) has everlasting life: and he that believes not the Son shall not see life; but the wrath of God abides (or remains) on him (John 3:36).
-To them that are contentious (or self-seeking), and do not obey the truth, but obey unrighteousness; indignation and wrath, tribulation and anguish, upon every soul of man that does evil, of the Jew first, and also of the Gentile (Romans 2:8-9).
+But to them that are contentious (or self-seeking), and do not obey the truth, but obey unrighteousness; indignation and wrath, tribulation and anguish, upon every soul of man that does evil, of the Jew first, and also of the Gentile; but glory, honor, and peace to every man that works good to the Jew first, and also to the Gentile (Romans 2:8-10).

 Scripture reveals: And the angel thrust in his sickle into the earth, and gathered the vine of the earth, and cast it into the great winepress of the wrath of God (Revelation 14:19).
 The sickle depicts judgment and the vine of the earth the unbelievers of the earth.

-And I (or John) heard the great voice out of the temple saying to the seven angels, Go your ways, and pour out the vials of the wrath of God upon the earth (Revelation 16:1).
-The vials of God represent the climax of God's punishment on the ungodly during the Great Tribulation (Revelation 2:22).
+And I (or John) heard a great voice out of the temple saying to the seven angels, Go your ways, and pour out the vials of the wrath of God upon the earth (Revelation 16:1).
+The vials of God represent the climax of God's punishment on the ungodly during the Great Tribulation.

 Jonathan Edwards sermon, "Sinners in the Hands of An Angry God" contained these words: Consider the fearful danger that you are in: You hang by a slender thread, with the flames of divine wrath flashing about it, and ready every moment to singe it, and burn it asunder.